 Differences also exist depending on the level of education.
 Most U.S. adults with a postgraduate degree (88%) and a bachelor's degree (84%) believe that undocumented immigrants mostly apply for jobs that US citizens do not apply for, compared to 78% among those who have not studied for long. college, and 69% of those who have only a high school diploma or lower.

-Most Americans from different groups believe that legal immigrants currently in the country tend to take jobs that are not interesting to US citizens.
+Most Americans from different groups believe that legal immigrants currently in the country mostly take jobs that US citizens are not interested in.
 Almost two-thirds (64%) of Americans say this, including a similar proportion of whites and blacks (62% each).
 Roughly three quarters of Hispanics (74%) are of the same opinion, with Hispanic immigrants (81%) being higher than those of Hispanics born in the United States (68%).
-About 70% of the 42 million Hispanic adults in the United States have close ties to immigrants - approximately 19 million are themselves immigrants, and nearly 10 million born in the United States have at least one immigrant parent, according to population estimates in 2019 and 2020 ...
+About 70% of the 42 million Hispanic adults in the United States have close ties to immigrants - roughly 19 million are themselves immigrants, and nearly 10 million born in the United States have at least one immigrant parent, according to population estimates in 2019 and 2020 ...